youssefibrahim315/Courses-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.14.

+## This project using new feature in angular 18 and lazy component for navigate pages
+## using clean code [ solid && Dry ] principles

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.